kpse/exercise-scala/README.md

 ## Usage:
 open sbt shell, then
 ```
-runMain Main src/test/resources/input.csv src/main/resources/default_tax_table output.txt
+runMain com.myob.MainApp src/test/resources/input.csv src/main/resources/default_tax_table output.txt
 ```
 ### Arguments:
-- The first parameter is input file path (required), otherwise the usage tips is printed
+- The first argument is input file path (required), otherwise the usage tip will be printed.
-- The second parameter is tax table file path (optional), if it is omitted, default tax table is used.
+- The second argument is tax table file path (optional), if it is omitted, default tax table is used.
-- The third parameter is out put file path (optional), if it is omitted, the app will output the result to console directly.
+- The third argument is out put file path (optional), if it is omitted, the app will output the result to console directly.

 ## Tasks